On this page

 - Zero electricity costs and reduced carbon footprint

-- No complex wiring needed, simplifying installation
+- No complex wiring needed

-- Works independently during power outages
+- Functions during power outages

 Cons: